-- Students must have a completed Hill College Concurrent Enrollment Form for Technical Education Programs signed by the Superintendent, the high school principal, or designee.
-(MUST BE COMPLETE & SIGNED) - Students are expected to be enrolled in four or more instructional clock hours (i.e., 4 - 50 minute periods) of high school and no more than two Technical Education courses each semester.
-The Vice President of Instruction may grant a waiver to students who request the opportunity to enroll in more than two Technical Education courses. - 3.
-Students must complete, sign, and date the Continuing and Technical Education Registration Form.
+- Students must have a completed Hill College Concurrent Enrollment Form for Career and Technical Education Programs signed by the Superintendent, the high school principal, or designee.
+(MUST BE COMPLETE & SIGNED) - 2.
+Students are expected to be enrolled in four or more instructional clock hours (i.e., 4 50 minute periods) of high school and no more than two Career and Technical Education courses each semester.
+The Vice President of Instruction may grant a waiver to students who request the opportunity to enroll in more than two Career and Technical Education courses. - 3.
+Students must complete, sign, and date the Continuing Education Registration Form.

 Some students who are enrolled for Technical and Continuing Education (CE) courses may be placed in a classroom with students who are taking the same course for regular college credit.
 This is a practice known as INTEGRATED classes.
 The CE student will have the benefit of the same instruction but is not required to participate in the same assessment instruments.
-Outcomes and assessments will be reviewed by the instructor, the executive director of continuing education & corporate training and designated personnel.
+Outcomes and assessments will be reviewed by the instructor, the Dean of Instruction and designated personnel.